 The mind acknowledges this change as an attack and rolls out the ‘change defence force’ armed to the teeth with every kind of excuse to sabotage this attacking change.

 Unless you are prepared you will not even be able to recognise this subtle autoimmune response unless, of course, you have a great way to interact with your subconscious mind and act accordingly.

 Sadly, the reality is that this preparedness to accept change is not the common trend and most of us will find it as a threat, an impossibility, a feat, whatever, but clearly, more than it should – what some of us labelled it ‘a real challenge’, where some succeed and others fail.

 Recognising the autoimmune ‘change defence force’ response

 This self-sabotage will present itself in different ways, some of the most common ones being:

 - Excuses.
 Hard to recognise as we so easily allow them to kick in, driven by a subconscious response mechanism.
-The final objective of this mechanism is to avoid the uncertainty of possibly: not being able to face failure, the feeling of not being adequate to these new challenges that our achievement of change might bring or even the reality of an extra effort above what you are already have to out into your day.
+The final objective of this mechanism is to avoid the uncertainty of possibly not being able to face failure, the feeling of not being adequate to these new challenges that our achievement of change might bring or even the reality of an extra effort above what you already have to put into your day.

-It is important to stop and take your time to think deeply about these mechanisms before starting a trip to nowhere and waste your precious time.
+It is important to stop and take your time to think deeply about these mechanisms before starting a trip to nowhere and wasting your precious time.